 The IPHC Secretariat have been discussing two objectives with the Management Strategy Advisory Board (MSAB) and Scientific Review Board (SRB).
-These are the B36% threshold objective and the optimise yield objective.
+These are the B{36%} threshold objective and the optimise yield objective.
 Recent adopted TCEYs have been less than the TCEY determined from the reference interim SPR of 43%, and there are concerns of low spawning biomass and low catch-rates within the fishery.
 The continued departure from the current interim MP and reduction in coastwide TCEY suggests that there may be an additional objective.
-An objective to maintain the absolute spawning biomass above a threshold may be a useful objective, which may be added in addition to the current B36% threshold objective or replace it.
+An objective to maintain the absolute spawning biomass above a threshold may be a useful objective, which could be added as a new objective in addition to the current B{36%} threshold objective or replace it.
+The MSAB noted that a new objective to maintain the coastwide TCEY above a threshold may also be useful (IPHC-2024-MSAB020-R, para 16).
 A new objective related to fishery performance could be phrased as:

-Maintain the coastwide female spawning stock biomass (or FISS WPUE) above a threshold.
+Maintain the coastwide female absolute spawning biomass (or FISS WPUE) above the level estimated for 2023.

-The SRB made a recommendation to quantify the objective to "optimise yield" (see IPHC-2024-SRB024-R, para 22 above) so that it is meaningful and can have a performance metric that identifies the best performing MP.
-Optimising yield may include multiple objectives, such as maximising yield and minimising variability in yield, and evaluation may include examining trade-offs between multiple objectives.
-The MSAB will discuss this at MSAB020.
+The SRB made a recommendation to quantify the objective "optimise yield" (see IPHC-2024-SRB024-R, para 22) so that it is meaningful and can have a performance metric that identifies the best performing MP.
+Optimising yield may include multiple specific objectives, such as maximising yield and minimising variability in yield, and evaluation may include examining tradeoffs between multiple objectives.
+The MSAB recommended that 'optimise' be changed to 'maximise' and this objective be given equal consideration along with minimising interannual variability in yield (IPHC-2024-MSAB020-R, para 14).
+The general objective of the Commission to optimise yield would remain.